J-Stars Victory VS: Gameplay

 J-Stars Victory VS lets up to four players battle it out against one another using a gameplay and graphical style similar to those of Dragon Ball: Zenkai Battle Royale.
 Fighters can move and fight in all directions on one of twelve 3D battle fields, each based on a location from a different Jump series.
 Players should learn the lay of the land and formulate a battle plan with a character suited to it.

-A defeated character comes back after a set amount of time passes.
+A defeated character comes back after a set amount of time has passed.
 To win the battle, all three sections of the WIN gauge at the top of the screen have to be filled; the gauge fills one section each time an opponent is defeated.
 Fighters can use regular attacks, power attacks, area-based attacks, and finishing moves.
 Regular attacks are the main part of the battle, and all combos begin with them.
 Power attacks leave the user open, but they have a big impact if they connect and their power can be increased by charging them up.
-Area-based attacks allow to hit opponents over a wide area.
-By using different techniques, the player can lead his team to victory; learning each character's different power, range, and effects is the first step towards being unbeatable.
+Area-based attacks allow for hitting opponents over a wide area.
+By using different techniques, the player can lead his or her team to victory; learning each character's different power, range, and effects is the first step towards being unbeatable.

 Playable game modes include "J-Adventure", a multi-player story mode divided between four campaigns in which players explore a world map, battle various opponents, and collect in-game cards to power up their characters; "Victory Road", a multi-player battle mode in which players must complete certain predetermined objectives during battles; and a free-battle mode which supports up to two players in local offline play and up to four players via online multiplayer.
 An additional single-player Arcade Mode is exclusive to J-Stars Victory VS+.